BIORAK/IntegrativeModeling/README.md

-# Integrative Structure Modeling
+# Integrative Structure Modeling of Spliceosomal Complexes

-This github repository contains codes used for Integrative_Modeling
+This github repository contains scripts, inputs and outputs used in the Integrative Structure Modeling of Spliceosomal Complexes